box/box-python-sdk/docs/usage/zip.md

 Create a Zip File
 -----------------------------

-Calling [`client.create_zip(name, items)`][create_zip] will let you create a new zip file with the specified name and with the specified items and will return a `dict` with the download and status link.
-This file does not show up in your Box account, but will be temporarily available for download.
+Calling [`client.create_zip(name, items)`][create_zip] will let you create a new zip file with the specified file name and containing the specified files and/or folders.
+It will return a `dict` containing the download link and status link.
+This zip file will not show up in your Box account, but will be temporarily available for download.

 ```python
 name = 'test'